0mWh/0mWh/README.md

 having fun

-contact me at 01 w, smith+ghp, at g mail, dot com, without spaces or commas.
+contact me at smith, at umd, dot edu, without spaces or commas.